Pre-Conception and Pre-Natal Diagnostic Techniques Act, 1994

-Pre-Conception and Pre-Natal Diagnostic Techniques (PCPNDT) Act, 1994 is an Act of the Parliament of India enacted to stop female foeticide and arrest the declining sex ratio in India.
+The Pre-Conception and Pre-Natal Diagnostic Techniques Act, 1994 (PCPNDT) is an Act of the Parliament of India enacted to stop female foeticide and arrest the declining sex ratio in India.
 The act banned prenatal sex determination.
 Every genetic counselling centre, genetic laboratory or genetic clinic engaged in counselling or conducting pre-natal diagnostics techniques, like in vitro fertilisation (IVF) with the potential of sex selection (Preimplantation genetic diagnosis) before and after conception, comes under purview of the PCPNDT Act and is banned.

 Female foeticide in India

 This process began in early 1990 when ultrasound techniques gained widespread use in India.
 There was a tendency for families to continuously produce children until a male child was born.
 Foetal sex determination and sex-selective abortion by medical professionals has today grown into a Rs.
 1,000 crore industry (US$244 million) in India.
 Social discrimination against women and a preference for sons have promoted female foeticide in various forms, skewing the sex ratio of the country towards men.
 According to the decennial Indian census, the sex ratio in the 0–6 age group in India went from 104.0 males per 100 females in 1981, to 105.8 in 1991, to 107.8 in 2001, to 109.4 in 2011.
 The ratio is significantly higher in certain states such as Punjab and Haryana (126.1 and 122.0, as of 2001).